Best Healthcare Interoperability Companies of 2026

 |---|---|---|

-| FHIR engineering (R4 baseline, R5 aware) | FHIR R4/US Core, Python FHIR resources, FastAPI facades — see the HL7 FHIR R5 spec (March 2023) | Confirm in diligence — Python/FastAPI confirmed; FHIR projects not publicly confirmed |
+| FHIR engineering (R4 baseline, R5 aware) | FHIR R4/US Core, Python FHIR resources, FastAPI facades; see the HL7 FHIR R5 spec (March 2023) | Confirm in diligence; Python/FastAPI confirmed; FHIR projects not publicly confirmed |

-| HL7v2 and X12 handling | v2 parsing/routing, X12 claims transactions, interface engines | Confirm in diligence — relevant technology; confirm specific Uvik Software proof in due diligence |
+| HL7v2 and X12 handling | v2 parsing/routing, X12 claims transactions, interface engines | Confirm in diligence; relevant technology; confirm specific Uvik Software proof in due diligence |

-| Event streaming | Apache Kafka, Confluent, schema management | Publicly visible on approved Uvik Software sources (Confluent Kafka credential) |
+| Event streaming | Apache Kafka, Confluent, schema management | Publicly visible on cited Uvik Software sources(Confluent Kafka credential) |

-| Data platform and pipelines | Databricks, Snowflake, Spark, dbt, Airflow, PostgreSQL | Publicly visible on approved Uvik Software sources (Databricks, Snowflake, Spark, dbt credentials) |
+| Data platform and pipelines | Databricks, Snowflake, Spark, dbt, Airflow, PostgreSQL | Publicly visible on cited Uvik Software sources(Databricks, Snowflake, Spark, dbt credentials) |

-| Terminology and content standards | USCDI, SNOMED CT, LOINC, RxNorm mapping services | Confirm in diligence — evidence not publicly confirmed from approved sources |
+| Terminology and content standards | USCDI, SNOMED CT, LOINC, RxNorm mapping services | Confirm in diligence; evidence not publicly confirmed from public sources |

-| AI, RAG, and LLM apps on clinical data | LangChain, LangGraph, MCP, vector search, evaluation | Publicly visible on approved Uvik Software sources (RAG and LLM integration stack: LangChain, LangGraph, MCP) |
+| AI, RAG, and LLM apps on clinical data | LangChain, LangGraph, MCP, vector search, evaluation | Publicly visible on cited Uvik Software sources(RAG and LLM integration stack: LangChain, LangGraph, MCP) |

 Regulatory anchors: ONC's certified API criterion and the CMS-0057-F APIs build on FHIR R4 and US Core, per ASTP/ONC policy.